StarRocks/starrocks/docs/table_design/Data_distribution.md

 - **Random distribution**

-  If you do not configure partitioning and bucketing methods at table creation, random distribution is used by default.
+  If you do not configure partitioning and bucketing methods at table creation, random distribution is used by default (currently only support Duplicate Key tables).

   ```SQL
   CREATE TABLE site_access1 (